UbiquityDotNET/Llvm.NET/docfx/ReadMe.md

 These folders (named after the `*` portion of the [api-*](#api-*) folder names contains manually written additional files, articles, samples etc... related to a given library.

-## Guide to wrting XML DOC comments
+## Guide to writing XML DOC comments
 When dealing with doc comments the XML can sometimes get in the way of general readability of the source code.
-There is an inherent tension beween how a particular editor renders the docs for a symbol/method (VS calls this "Quick Info") and how it is rendered in the final documentation by a tool like docfx.
+There is an inherent tension between how a particular editor renders the docs for a symbol/method (VS calls this "Quick Info") and how it is rendered in the final documentation by a tool like docfx.
 This guides general use to simplify things as much as possible.